hbowie/softdevbigideas/ideas/Shorten Feedback Loops.md

 Body:

-As <a href="https://en.wikipedia.org/wiki/Alan_Mulally" target="ref">Alan Mulally</a> said to his team, when leading development of the Boeing 777 airliner:
+As <a href="https://en.wikipedia.org/wiki/Alan_Mulally" class="reflink" target="ref">Alan Mulally</a> said to his team, when leading development of the Boeing 777 airliner:

 > Test early and fail fast.

 The feedback loops we are shortening can also be thought of as learning loops.
 Each loop should consist of [Plan-Do-Check-Act][pdca] steps.

 Such loops can provide feedback on the product being built, or on the process being used.
-In Agile, process feedback is considered during a <a href="https://www.scrumalliance.org/community/articles/2014/april/key-elements-of-sprint-retrospective" target="ref">retrospective</a>, while product feedback is considered as part of a <a href="http://agileforall.com/how-to-give-a-great-sprint-demo/" target="ref">software demo</a>.
+In Agile, process feedback is considered during a <a href="https://www.scrumalliance.org/community/articles/2014/april/key-elements-of-sprint-retrospective" class="reflink" target="ref">retrospective</a>, while product feedback is considered as part of a <a href="http://agileforall.com/how-to-give-a-great-sprint-demo/" class="reflink" target="ref">software demo</a>.

 In waterfall style development, it can take the entire length of your project to obtain feedback on your product and your processes.